bruvellu/terebratalia-wnts/wnt.md

 Receptor-contexts per subregion
 - Different regions have different landscapes
 - Supports the idea of Wnt-mediated patterning
-- But same Wnts also present in different contexts
+- But same Wnt genes also present in different contexts
 - Recall examples for wnt5 and wnt1 and wnt7
 - Supports the idea that receptor context matters
 - Uncovering this Wnt code is important